In celebration of Book Lovers Day (August 9th), we’ve compiled a list of 36 interesting facts about books.

 10. The Longest Audiobook Ever

-The longest audiobook in the world is almost five days long.
-It was published in 2008 in Japan, and consists of lectures from Takaaki Yoshimoto, a philosopher, poet and literary critic.
+The audiobook consists of lectures from Takaaki Yoshimoto, a philosopher, poet and literary critic from Japan.
 The total runtime is 115 hours, 43 minutes.
 [Guinness World Records]

 11. The Thickest Book Ever Published

 The thickest book ever published, The Complete Miss Marple, is 12.67 inches wide and 4,032 pages long.
-The Complete Miss Marple is a collection of 20 short stories and 12 mystery novels, by author Agatha Christie, about an old spinster named Miss Marple who solves crimes (sort of like Murder She Wrote, whose lead star had portrayed Miss Marple in the feature film The Mirror Crack’d four years before the series aired).
-[Guinness World Records]
+The Complete Miss Marple is a collection of 20 short stories and 12 mystery novels, by author Agatha Christie.

 12. The Most Expensive Book Ever